bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 to be able to reduce the packet header transmission and processing overhead associated with each packet.

-I have never come across any home or small enterprise that uses Jumbo Ethernet frames.
+I have never come across any normal home or small enterprise network that uses Jumbo Ethernet frames.
 One important reason for this is because Jumbo Ethernet frames are not supported over Wifi.
 Jumbo frames only work over hard Ethernet connections where *all* the infrastructure between the server and client (switches and routers) support it.
 In lower end networks, like the ones where a Seagate Central would typically be deployed, it's not certain that all the networking infrastructure would have this capability.

 Jumbo frames only have a noticeable impact in contexts where gigabytes of data are *constantly* flowing over a hard ethernet network and